Analiviamotta/pet-adoption-page/README.md

-Pet Adoption Page, this is a study of development in React.
+# Pet Adoption Page.
-This page is purely fictitious and does not represent an actual pet adoption agency.
+This page is purely fictitious and does not represent an actual pet adoption agency. this is a study of development in React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).